todd-herbert/heltec-eink-modules/docs/README.md

 Display information from both [official Heltec sources](https://github.com/HelTecAutomation/e-ink), and  [GxEPD2](https://github.com/ZinggJM/GxEPD2)

 Drawing functions provided by [GFX Root](https://github.com/ZinggJM/GFX_Root), which itself is a stripped down version of [Adafruit GFX](https://github.com/adafruit/Adafruit-GFX-Library).

+A bundled version of [SdFat](https://github.com/greiman/SdFat) is used with some platforms.